Robin J. Mermelstein: h-index, Total Citations, and Citation Map

 Learn how to use citation maps for your research and visa applications.

-Robin Mermelstein is a researcher at University of Illinois at Chicago.
+Robin J. Mermelstein is a researcher at University of Illinois Chicago.
 Their work has been cited 84,429 times across 101 publications (h-index 82), according to Google Scholar.

 Their most-cited work, “A global measure of perceived stress” (1983), has accumulated 47,947 citations.
 Other influential works include “Measuring the functional components of social support” (1985) with 3,968 citations and “Treating tobacco use and dependence: 2008 update US Public Health Service Clinical Practice Guideline executive summary” (2008) with 3,537 citations.

-Citations of Robin Mermelstein's research come primarily from United States, United Kingdom and Germany, reflecting international research impact across 5+ countries.
+Citations of Robin J. Mermelstein's research come primarily from United States, China and Australia, reflecting international research impact across 5+ countries.
 The interactive citation map above shows the full geographic distribution of the institutions citing this work.